andrewraim/vws/vignettes/outline.md

   log-sum-exp functions.
 - Remark: Gumbel trick to draw from the proposal.
 (Does this preclude doing a binary search though?)
+- Identify the main functions in the interface.

 Possible Examples